Effect of Varying Drying Temperature on the Soluble Sugar and Nutritional Content of Banana

 In this work, the effect of drying temperature on the available carbohydrate is investigated.

-Nigerian climate favours the cultivation of banana and it is a ready fruit delight in almost all homes.
-Hybrids and polypoids of the species musa acuminata and musa balbisiana are very common.
+Nigerian climate favours the cultivation of banana and it is a ready fruit delight available in almost all homes.
+Hybrids and polyploids of the species musa acuminata and musa balbisiana are very common.
 Unfortunately, post-harvest losses of 40 – 60%, of this energy rich fruit are encountered yearly.
-Drying is an age long method of preservation which has stood the test of time.
+Drying is very old method of preservation which has stood the test of time.
 Bananas are known to possess high carbohydrates with low glycaemic index which makes it a healthy fruit or snack.

 To determine the optimum drying temperature for the drying of Banana fruit.

-Results obtained showed that increased drying temperature favoured more loss of moisture from the samples and in turn, favoured an increase in the available carbohydrate in the dried fruit.
+Results obtained showed that increased drying temperature leads to more loss of moisture from the samples and in turn, favoured an increase in the available carbohydrate in the dried fruit.
 The ash, fat and crude fibre content marginally changed with drying temperature.

 The optimum temperature for treated and untreated samples, from the results obtained, were 60 °C and 70 °C respectively.